oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/podman-sharded-database-free-with-system-sharding-with-snr-raft-enabled.md

 **Notes:**:

-* Change the ownership for data volume `/scratch/oradata/dbfiles/ORCL4CDB` and `/scratch/oradata/dbfiles/ORCL4CDB` exposed to shard container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
+* Change the ownership for data volume `/scratch/oradata/dbfiles/ORCL4CDB` exposed to shard container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
 * If this is not changed then database creation will fail.
 For details, please refer, [oracle/docker-images for Single Instace Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

 ### Create Podman Container for new shard